Chiru/FIWARE-POIDataProvider/docs/POI_Data_Provider__Installation_and_Administration_Guide.md

     https://hostname/poi_dp/radial_search?lat=1&lon=1&category=test_poi

-You should get a JSON structure representing a test POI as a response.
+You should get a JSON structure representing a test POI as a response and possibly some general info about the site.

 **NOTE:** *Authorization is not needeed in `radial_search` limited to category `test_poi`.*